mehulagg/gitlab/doc/ci/triggers/README.md

     - tags
 ```

-This means that whenever a new tag is pushed on project A, the job runs and the
+This means that when a new tag is pushed on project A, the job runs and the
 `build_docs` job is executed, triggering a rebuild of project B. The
 `stage: deploy` ensures that this job runs only after all jobs with
 `stage: test` complete successfully.